mohammadrezaservati/heiot-three-factor-authentication/README.md

 ## Formal Verification

-The file `scyther.spdl.txt` contains the formal Scyther specification of the proposed protocol.
+The file `scyther.spdl` contains the formal Scyther specification of the proposed protocol.

 Example command: